ThoughtWorksStudios/piece/README.md

 ## Define rules

+### Concepts

-1. Wildcard char: *, matching everything
+1. Wildcard char: *, matching everything.
-2. Rule is defined in YAML format
+2. All rules can be defined in a YAML file.
-4. A rule is defined by multi-levels group names in YAML format.
-For example:
+3. A rule is defined by multi-levels group names in YAML format.
+4. Too keep example simple, we also call root group name "role name".
+5. Use `+` to combine 2 roles.
+6. Use `-` to exclude rules defined by another role.
+7. Use Array (e.g. [login, logout, new, create]) to define multiple matchings at the lowest level.

+### Example

+A rule defined by multi-levels group names in YAML format:

     # Anonymous is root group, users and posts are sub-groups of anonymous.
     anonymous:
       users: [login, logout, new, create]
       posts: [index, show]

-5. A rule can also be defined as the following format for role based access control:
+A rule can also be defined as the following format for role based access control:

     role_name:controller_name:action_names

-6. Rule can be defined as a string, the previous YAML rules can be defined as:
+For example, previous YAML format rules can be defined as:

     rules = Piece.rules
     rules << 'writer:posts:*'